2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 Where will my volunteer work take place?
 Will I be able to choose the location myself?

 Hospice Northwest volunteers visit wherever the client is living.
-Locations could be a private residence, long-term care facility or hospital.
+Locations could be a private residence, long-term care facility, hospital or shelter.
 Our volunteers usually travel to the client’s home.
 Your location preference will be considered when you are matched with your client.

 Is there a fee that I have to pay to attend the hospice volunteer training program?